18F/cv_faq/_content/underlying-conditions/what-about-underlying-medical-conditions-that-are-not-included-on-this-list.md

 ---
-title: How were the underlying conditions selected?
+title: What about underlying medical conditions that are not included on this list?
 category: underlying-conditions
 layout: post
 date: March 23, 2020